Hello and welcome to our weekly newsletter, updated on May 22

 Fancy learning a new skill or brushing up on an old one?
 Then this section is for you, whatever your age!

-A new not-for-profit life drawing organisation is launching in Darlington on April 13th.
+A new not-for-profit life drawing organisation launched on April 13th.

 Lust For Life Drawing is the brainchild of local artist Jonny Lancaster and his partner Grace Wakes.